Leila Herbert

-Leila Herbert (February 12, 1868 – December 22, 1897) was a 19th-century American author.
+Leila Herbert (February 12, 1868 – December 22, 1897) was an American author.
 During her lifetime, nothing of hers was published.
 She was very popular in society in Washington, D.C., and at Bar Harbor, Maine and at Newport, Rhode Island.
 She served as vice regent for Alabama of the Mount Vernon Ladies' Association from 1894 until her death in 1897.

 Early life and education

 Leila Herbert was born February 12, 1868, at Greenville, Alabama.
 She was the daughter of Hilary Abner and Ella Bettie (Smith) Herbert.

 She was graduated at Hamner Hall (now, Huntingdon College, at the age of 15, taking a number of honors, among them delivering the French valedictory.
 She graduated two years later at St. Agnes School (now, Doane Stuart School), Albany, New York, delivering the German valedictory.

 Career

 Leila conducted a free night school in the home of her parents in Montgomery, Alabama.
 Having lost her mother at the beginning of her young adulthood, Leila at once assumed the duties that devolved upon the head of the household, meeting the responsibilities of hostess in a home conspicuous for its hospitality, as well as caring a younger sister, Ella (b.
 1869) and brother, Hilary (b.
 1877).
 At this time, her father was a member of congress from Alabama.